Tech-at-DU/React-Redux-passwords-Tutorial/P05-Redux-Toolkit/readme.md

 **What's an action?**

 An action is a "message" that your application can send that will trigger a change in the application state.
+In the example above the action is `addPassword`

 In practical terms, an action is a function you can call that will trigger a change in the application state.
 An action might take arguments, these might be new values to store in the Redux store.

 **What's a reducer?**

 A reducer is a function that handles changes to the application state.
+These changes to the redux store.

 A reducer receives an action and uses that action to decide how state will be changed.
+In the sample code the reducer is the function assigned to the `addPassword` property.
+Notice that this function takes `state` and `action` as parmeters.

 Update `app/store.js`